sascha-andres/devenv/README.md

 Commands to execute before the shell is called.

+## Variables

+Each environment variable known to the devenv process can be access as go standard template in the following places:

+* commands
+* shell
+* shell-arguments
+* Environment variables for processes

+Values in env override the environment variables.
+An additional variable called ENV_DIRECTORY is provided containing the path to the environment.

+__While technically possible to inject references this is not supported!__

 ## Commands

 Commands are top level commands to work with devenv itself.
 The following commands are supported: